-KEVIN H. BROGAN specializes in the trial of real estate and business cases, with a particular emphasis on eminent domain and inverse condemnation matters.
+KEVIN H. BROGAN specializes in the trial of real estate and business cases, with a particular emphasis on eminent domain and inverse condemnation and other valuation matters.
+He also defends large law firms in legal malpractice cases.
 He has substantial experience in the trial of jury and nonjury matters in state and federal courts, as well as before administrative tribunals and other forums.
 He is a Fellow of the American College of Trial Lawyers and is listed in The Best Lawyers in America.

 His professional affiliations also include the Association of Business Trial Lawyers and the Chancery Club of Los Angeles.
 In 2007, he wrote the California portion of the American Bar Association’s Compendium of The Laws of Eminent Domain and he updates it on a yearly basis.
 He is a frequent lecturer on topics focusing on eminent domain, the examination and cross-examination of expert and valuation witnesses, and other issues.

-He is a member of the Board of Directors of Children’s Hospital Los Angeles where he is Chair of the Governance Committee and also serves on the Compensation Committee.
+He is Chair of the Board of Directors of Children’s Hospital Los Angeles and a member, and past Chair, of its Foundation Board of Trustees.
 He is volunteer Assistant General Counsel and a member of the Board of Directors of the Greater Los Angeles Area Council of the Boy Scouts of America.
 He is a member of the California Rugby Alumni Board which consists of former Cal Rugby players.

 Eminent Domain Personal/Commercial